llm-merging/LLM-Merging/README.md

    For example, the entry `llama_avg = llm_merging.merging.LlamaAvg:LlamaAvg` indicates the method is called `llama_avg` and the file is at `llm_merging/merging/LlamaAvg`

 ## Evaluate Method
+Authentication tokens are requied for certain models like Llama2 which require user agreeing to some terms.
+The authentication token can be found [here](https://huggingface.co/settings/tokens) export HF_AUTH_TOKEN=""

 ```
 python llm_merging/setup.py install